sherrillLAM/last-writer-wins-element-set/README.md

 # Builds

-To execute a local build, run `gradlew build` from the root repository directory.
+To execute a local build, run `./gradlew build` from the root repository directory.

 # How to use Redis based LWW set